samnoon1971/samnoon1971/README.md

   </p>

-I'm an enthusiastic Software Engineer and Problem Solver who was actively involved in Competitive Programming.
-I participated in several ACM ICPC-Style National Contests.
-I like reading blogs and listening to podcasts/webinars.
+I'm an enthusiastic Software Engineer and Problem Solver, with a passion for designing efficient, scalable backend systems and streamlining DevOps workflows.

+I enjoy staying updated with the latest trends and technologies by reading blogs and tuning into podcasts and webinars.
+My focus is on building reliable, maintainable software solutions that make an impact.

+Let’s connect and collaborate on innovative projects! 🚀
  :office: &nbsp;I'm currently working at **BroTecs Technologies Limited**

  :seedling: &nbsp; I'm exploring and working on Cloud and DevOps tech stacks which includes **Amazon Web Services (AWS), Ansible, Terraform, Jenkins, Docker, Kubernetes, Vagrant** etc.